EthanHolman/coup-game/README.md

 - If the block is allowed, nothing becomes of the entire turn
 - If the action is challenged, follow the same rules under "Calling BS on an Action"

+#### Losing a Card

+Players can lose a card when they are Assassinated, Coup'ed, or if they incorrectly call BS on another player's action.
+In any of these events, the player to lose a card becomes the 'current secondary player', and the game awaits them to chose a card to lose.
+If they only have one card remaining, they are out of the game immediately. x` x

 ### Available Actions